Cassandra Stiltner

 “We are working through refunds and will fulfill as many holiday orders as we can,” reads the website message.
 “Since we now have our customer orders, you’ll be notified.”

 As the website message indicates, owner Mary Lovett is not one to hold back her opinions.
-She’s been a go-to source for media, offering comments on issues affecting restaurants and food businesses, such as the need to raise menu prices to cover Denver’s minimum wage increases (which she supported) and the federal ban on artificial dyes (which she does not).
+She’s been a go-to source for the media, offering comments on issues affecting restaurants and food businesses, such as the need to raise menu prices to cover Denver’s minimum wage increases (which she supports) and the federal ban on artificial dyes (which she does not).

-According to the warrant issued by the City of Denver Department of Finance, the bakery owed over $30,000 in unpaid sales tax dating back to December 2023.
-“When businesses charge customers sales tax but then do not submit that sales tax to the city, the city is responsible for becoming involved,” the department said in a statement to Westword.
+According to the warrant issued by the Denver Department of Finance, the bakery owes over $30,000 in unpaid sales tax dating back to December 2023.
+“When businesses charge customers sales tax but then do not submit that sales tax to the city, the city is responsible for becoming involved,” the department says in a statement to Westword.
 “We try to work with taxpayers, often for significant periods of time, to ensure they can continue to operate.
 Warrants are only issued after repeated attempts to collect taxes from the business fall short (in this case, since December 2023).
 We want to see every business in Denver succeed, and warrants are an absolute last resort.”